Bournemouth School for Girls: Sport

 Sports are an important part at Bournemouth School for Girls, which was recognised when in 2012, the school was selected by LloydsTSB to be a part of the National Olympic Torch Relay, in which 10 pupils carried an Olympic torch through Bournemouth.

 CCF

 The school has an active Combined Cadet Force, a rarity for a state-funded school.
-The CCF currently (when?) has over 150 members from both Bournemouth School and Bournemouth School for Girls.
+The CCF currently has over 150 members from both Bournemouth School and Bournemouth School for Girls.
 The CCF is run by senior cadets and volunteer staff from both schools but hosted at Bournemouth School.
-The CCF is open to pupils in year 9 (age 13) upwards with an annual recruitment usually in February.
+The CCF is open to pupils in year 9 upwards with an annual recruitment usually in February.
 The CCF is split into three sections; Army, Navy and RAF, with each wearing rank-appropriate uniform.

 Activities that cadets are able to take part in include gliding, flying, shooting, the Ten Tors walk, national exchanges and camps including Penhale central camp in the summer term.
 There is also a Band section that rehearses every week, also run by sixth form cadets, with each member choosing which uniform they wish to wear according to the section they want to be affiliated with.